-On your hotel check-in you will receive an Arosa Summer Card to use during your stay.
+On your hotel check-in, you will receive an Arosa Summer Card to use during your stay.
 If you have any doubts about how to use it and which activities are included, don’t hesitate to ask the hotel staff.
-Or if you prefer, visit Arosa Tourist Information Office at the Sport and Convention Center nearby the Obersse Lake.
+Or if you prefer, visit Arosa Tourist Information Office at the Sport and Convention Center near Obersse Lake.

 Where to stay in Arosa in the Summer

 Arosa is packed with hotels, guesthouses, apartments and even camping sites.
-There are options for all tastes, budgets and style of traveling.
+There are options for all tastes, budgets and styles of traveling.
 Among all the charming hotels we chose to stay at Arosa Kulm Hotel for three good reasons: it’s an awarded luxury hotel, it has everything you need to pamper yourself and it is the hotel the Thai Royal Family used to stay during their winter holiday.

 Arosa Kulm Hotel will make your summer memorable.
 Their team knows how to pamper the guests and if you want a relaxing holiday you don’t need to leave the hotel.
 The Arosa Kulm Hotel has 6 restaurants, 2 bars and a gorgeous spa.
 Not to mention the pick-up service, a spotless shining Maserati waiting for you at Arosa train station.
 This is the way every luxury trip should start, don’t you think?!

-We stayed at Arosa Kulm Junior Suite with a gorgeous view to the mountains.
+We stayed at Arosa Kulm Junior Suite with a gorgeous view of the mountains.
 The room is super comfortable and it has everything you need for a lovely stay [or even to live there].
 The service is impeccable and the staff knows how to treat each guest in a special way.
 What I love about Arosa Kulm Hotel is that it’s a luxurious property but it kept the Swiss mountain feeling.
 It has character and gives you a unique experience, something you don’t get in every 5-star hotel.